LaurentNorbert/pyDesam/README.md

 ELB - laurent.benaroya@gmail.com - 01/2019

-It is a translation of a part of the Desam toolbox, which is in matlab and can be downloaded at http://www.tsi.telecom-paristech.fr/aao/2010/03/29/desam-toolbox/.
+It is a translation of a part of the Desam toolbox, which is in Matlab and can be downloaded at http://www.tsi.telecom-paristech.fr/aao/2010/03/29/desam-toolbox/.

 The python code corresponds in the Desam toolbox to "sinusoidalModels/shortTerm/highResolution_telecomParisTech".